titanclass/yew-chart/README.md

 `examples/scatter` is configured to output a basic scatter plot.
 The method by which this is accomplished is slightly different to that of the `Line` and `Bar` charts.

-Instead of using the separate `SeriesType` key to select a scatter plot, the scatter plot is created by taking advantage of the `data_set_labels` property within `HorizontalSeries`.
+Instead of using the separate `SeriesType` key to select a scatter plot, the scatter plot is created by taking advantage of the `data_labels` property within `HorizontalSeries`.

 Since each label by default is composed of a circle and a textbox, a dataset of labels is created within `main.rs`, where for each datapoint that <em>shouldn't</em> have a label, that label is left empty.